katson1/calamity-bot/README.md

 # calamity-bot
-A bot who draft maps for a toornament of Heroes Of The Storm
+A bot who draft maps for a Heroes Of The Storm tournament.